marcosamos/final-proyect/README.md

 # final-proyect
-This is our final problem, we are the team 6
+This is our final project, we are the team 6